Macrotyloma uniflorum: Distribution

 Horse gram is native to tropical southern Asia and has been found in archaeological sites in India, starting from 2500 BC.
 The plant was probably first domesticated in India, and is now grown as a legume from India to Myanmar.
-Additionally, the crop is also grown for fodder and green manure in tropical countries in southeastern Asia, and in northern Australia.
+Additionally, the crop is also grown for fodder and green manure in tropical countries in southeastern Asia and northern Australia.
 Generally, the major growing areas of Macrotyloma uniflorum are located in India, Africa and Australia.

 Cultivation

 Horse gram is drought tolerant and also withstands harsh environmental conditions such as salinity or metal stresses.
 Generally, Horse Gram is planted with low agronomic inputs and without weeding.
 Furthermore, the crop grows on a broad range of soil types with different pH ranges.
 Cultivation is also possible on soils with poor organic matter and nitrogen availability.
-Horse gram thrives where the temperature is in the range of 20 to 30 °C. Frost tempratures are lethal.
+Horse gram thrives where the temperature is in the range of 20 to 30 °C. Frost temperatures are lethal.
 Due to the drought-resistance Macrotyloma uniflorum is grown in areas with low precipitation (300 - 900 mm).
 In wetter areas, Horse gram is usually sown at the end of the rainy season to still facilitate cultivation.
 Nonetheless, Macrotyloma uniflorum does not tolerate waterlogging.